aronbeal/D7-Testing-with-Behat/slides.md

 The blackbox driver skips the service layer entirely, and assumes no privileged access to the site.
 You can run the tests on a local or remote server, but all the actions must take place by using the site's user interface.

 The Drupal API Driver is the fastest and the most powerful of the three drivers.
 Its biggest limitation is that the tests must run on the same server as the Drupal site.
 This was not a limitation for us, so that's mostly what I'll be focusing on here.
 The Drush API driver serves as a partial service layer implementation, but one that can't use javascript.
-The main advantage of the Drush driver is that it can work when your tests run on a different server than the site being tested.
+An advantage of the Drush driver is that it can work when your tests run on a different server than the site being tested, but still offers some of the Drupal API functionality.

 You can start functional testing by using the steps this module defines without worrying about writing your own custom step definitions.
 It's worthwhile trying to accomplish your testing simply using what is on offer there, but we've found that it's best to start writing your own definitions almost immediately, as it gives you far greater control as to how your tests are written.
 Before that, though, let's look an example Behat test:
 </aside>